openenclave/openenclave/docs/DesignDocs/shared_memory.md

 Assumptions:

 - All shared memory is read-write (non-executable).
-No mechanism is provided for allocating read-only memory ore executable memory.
+No mechanism is provided for allocating read-only memory or executable memory.

 - Shared TrustZone memory is visible at the same address on both the host and the enclave (hence all shared memory is zero-copy).